cmvandrevala/cmvandrevala.github.io/teaching/phy/121/lesson-plans/math-review-part-2.md

   - Practice With Vectors
   - Practice With Dimensional Analysis
   - Introduction to Excel and PhET Lab
+objectives:
+  - Perform mathematical operations on vectors with greater confidence.
+  - Perform dimensional analysis with greater confidence.
+  - Learn how to work with PhET and Excel.
 ---

-## 🎯 Objectives

-* Perform mathematical operations on vectors with greater confidence.
-* Perform dimensional analysis with greater confidence.
-* Learn how to work with PhET and Excel.

 ## 📋 Sequence